 Known as the “me” generation, Baby Boomers are the largest living adult generation.
 Known workaholics, this group makes up more than 25 percent of the U.S. labor force.
-Their work status often defines their self-worth and they are loyal to the organizations they serve.
+Their work status often defines their self-worth and they are loyal to the organizations and employers they serve.
 Boomers grew up with television and were influenced by the surge of new ideas and programming.
 Well-educated and ambitious, Baby Boomers value collaboration, equality and ways to advance professionally.
 They expect some degree of respect and prefer face-to-face communication.

 Generation X: Born 1965 to 1980

 Also known as the middle child of generations, latchkey kids, post-boomers, and the baby bust, Generation X make 33 percent up of the U.S. workforce.
 This group tends to be comfortable with rules and authority, are global thinkers, and value diversity.
 The computer revolution was just gaining traction during the Generation X period, so most are technology literate.
 Known for their do-what-it-takes mindset, Generation X prefers to communicate directly to leadership and are willing to work as hard as needed to get the job done.
 They also value work-life balance and are family-focused with men generally taking the lead.